FrontEndFoxes/curriculum/workshop/nano1-vuex.md

 ## 2. Step 1 - Installing Vuex

-Since we are using codepen, the only thing we need to install Vuex is to add it to our list of dependencies, so go to the `Dependencies` button on the bottom left of your screen and add it to our project.
+Since we are using CodeSandbox, the only thing we need to install Vuex is to add it to our list of dependencies, so go to the `Dependencies` tab on the bottom left of your screen and add it to our project.

 ::: tip 💡